yamori/challenge3_search/README.md

 # CodeChallenge3 - Search

-CLI text search (case sensitive) written in GO.
-Currently only reads a remote URL and prints to CLI.
+CLI text search (of a remote file/URL) written in GO.

+Basically a poor imitation of `grep`.
+It's for learning.

 ![Example Screen Shot of CLI search](media/example_sgrab.png)